This document is provided for archival purposes only.

 - to the extent that such disclosure is necessary for us to use the personal information for the purpose it was collected

-- to regulators, law enforcement bodies, government agencies, courts or other third parties if required to comply with applicable laws, regulations or legal processes, or to exercise, establish or defend our legal rights (but we’ll try to notify you about these kinds of disclosures if possible)
+- to regulators, law enforcement bodies, government agencies, courts or other third parties if required to comply with applicable laws, regulations or legal processes, demonstrate such compliance, or to exercise, establish or defend our legal rights (but we’ll try to notify you about these kinds of disclosures if possible)

 - to prevent, detect, or investigate security concerns, including fraud

 - where you are a customer representative, to an actual or potential buyer (and its agents and advisors) in connection with an actual or proposed purchase, merger or acquisition of any part of our business, or

 - When we do share your personal information, it may be transferred to, and processed in, a country different to where you a located.
 These countries may have laws that are different to what you are accustomed to.
 Where this is the case, we put comparable safeguards in place to ensure your personal information remains protected.